lavin-a/garage61-sso/README.md

 - **Scopes**: Adjust OAuth scopes based on what data you need from Garage61.
 - **Custom Fields**: The following fields are stored in Outseta:
   - `Garage61Username` & `Garage61Id` - Always populated from Garage61
-  - `iRacingUsername` & `IRacingId` - Only populated if user has linked iRacing to Garage61
+  - `iRacingUsername` & `iRacingId` - Only populated if user has linked iRacing to Garage61
 - **Field Mapping**:
   - `iRacingData.displayName` → `iRacingUsername` in Outseta
-  - `iRacingData.custId` → `IRacingId` in Outseta
+  - `iRacingData.custId` → `iRacingId` in Outseta

 ## 🐛 Troubleshooting